Gut Check: How to Recognize and Improve an Unhealthy Microbiome

 7. Exercise Regularly

-• Tip: Aim for at least 30 minutes of moderate exercise most days of the week.
+Tip: Aim for 30 minutes of movement most days — even a brisk walk helps.

 8. Consider Probiotic Supplements

-• Probiotic supplements can help replenish beneficial bacteria, especially after a course of antibiotics.
+Probiotic supplements can help restore gut flora, especially after antibiotics.

-• Tip: Consult with a healthcare provider before starting any new supplements.
+Tip: Always consult your dietitian or healthcare provider before starting new supplements.

 Conclusion